sap-tutorials/Tutorials/tutorials/cloudsdk-js-odata-batch-changeset/cloudsdk-js-odata-batch-changeset.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 6: ](Wrap up)]
-In this tutorial, learned how to make a OData Batch request with the SAP Cloud SDK's Virtual Data Model for writing data to your cloud system and you built your own application that can send multiple changesets in one batch request.
+In this tutorial, you learned how to make an OData batch request with the SAP Cloud SDK's Virtual Data Model for writing data to your cloud system, and you built your own application that can send multiple changesets in one batch request.

 [DONE]
 [ACCORDION-END]